1972 through 1973

 All titles are cut big during Communication Breakdown.
 Watchtower is missing 4 seconds before Stairway and Godfather is missing 8.
 Celebration also has the extra time before Stairway and has more tape after the last song.
 Unfortunately, Celebration’s sound has been tweaked.
 Although it is louder than Watchtower, a strange metallic sound has been created in the background, much like some of the Tara2000 titles.
 Watchtower and Godfather have similar sound.

-TDOLZ has more tape before and after the first and last songs than Tarantura.
-It's 16 second gap in Dazed is not missing any audio.
+TDOLZ has a short tape problem in Celebration Day and a 16" silent gap in Dazed but has more tape before and after the first and last songs.
+Some tape after Dazed is missing.
 The sound quality drops a little bit more than just slightly after Dazed.

 Wendy's Rain Song has unfortunately been filled with soundboard from a different show.
 It is not noted anywhere and a couple of seconds of the Dallas tape are displaced.
-The two problems found on TDOLZ are not present here.
-The title has been speed corrected and has similar sound quality to the other titles.
+The problems found on TDOLZ are not present here.
+The title has been speed.

-Fort Worth Express (Empress Valley, original and reissue), I'm With the Band (Tarantura2000), Tympani For the Butter Queen (Midas Touch), & Worthwhile Experience/From Boleskine To the Alamo (Flying Disc)
+Butter Queen (Moonchild), Fort Worth 1973 (no label), Fort Worth Express (Empress Valley, original and both reissues), I'm With the Band (Tarantura2000, original and reissue), Tympani For the Butter Queen (Midas Touch), & Worthwhile Experience/From Boleskine To the Alamo (Flying Disc)

 Flying disc is missing almost all of the tape before and after the first and last tracks.
 Dazed and Confused has been moved out of sequence and 80 seconds of tape after the song is missing.
 It has too much background noise.